datacommonsorg/docsite/api/sheets/index.md

 ## Install and enable the Sheets add-on

-1. Go to the [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/data_commons/454343067575) page for Data Commons.
+1. Go to the [Google Workspace Marketplace](https://workspace.google.com/marketplace/app/data_commons/454343067575){: target="_blank"} page for Data Commons.
 1. Click **Install**.
 1. To enable the Sheets add-on functions, follow the next procedure below to open the **Fill place dcids** feature and fill a place DCID.